Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 independent of the choice of $t\in \TS_G$.
 In addition, this map should be compatible with parabolic induction (which would in particular imply \eqref{E: center tame}).
 For a connected component $D$ of $\Loc_{{}^cG,F,\iota}$, let $Z_{{}^cG,F,D}$ and $Z_{G,F,D}$ be the corresponding idempotent components.
 Then $Z_{G,F,D}$ is finite over $Z_{{}^cG,F,D}$.
 If $G=G^*$, then \eqref{E: stcen to cen} is split injective. \end{cor}

-\begin{rmk} In the case of $\GL_n$ over a $p$-adic field and $k=\overline\bQ$, the map in the corollary is constructed earlier by Scholze \cite{Schllc}.
-Using the local Langlands for $\GL_n$, such map is constructed by Helm and Helm-Moss \cite{He16, HM1, HM} for $k=\overline\bZ_\ell$.
+\begin{remark} In the case of $\GL_n$ over a $p$-adic field and $\La=\overline\bQ$, the map in the corollary is constructed earlier by Scholze \cite{Schllc}.
+Using the local Langlands for $\GL_n$, such map is constructed by Helm and Helm-Moss \cite{He16, HM1, HM} for $\La=\overline\bZ_\ell$.
 Note that for $\GL_n$, \eqref{E: stcen to cen} is an isomorphism.
 For general $G$, a map from the excursion algebra (see Remark \ref{R: point coarse moduli}) to $Z_{G,F}$ is constructed by Genestier-Lafforgue \cite{GL} (in equal characteristic and after $\ell$-adic completion).
-The map \eqref{E: stcen to cen} in general (for $k=\bZ_\ell$) is expected to appear in the work of Fargues-Scholze, without the construction of $\frakA_G$.
-But as far as we know, for general $G$, it is not known yet that $Z_{{}^cG,F}\to Z_{G,F}$ is finite (when restricted to each component $D$ of $\Loc_{{}^cG,F,\iota}$) and is injective when $G$ is quasi-split. \end{rmk}
+The map \eqref{E: stcen to cen} in general (for $\La=\bZ_\ell$) appears in the work of Fargues-Scholze \cite{FS}, without the construction of $\frakA_G$.
+Then finiteness of $Z_{{}^cG,F}\to Z_{G,F}$ (when restricted to each component $D$ of $\Loc_{{}^cG,F,\iota}$) is proved recently in \cite{DHKM2}. \end{remark}